Gingerbread and Eggnog Ice Cream Cookie Sandwiches

-They are ridiculously festive, delicious, a little bit spicy, and have quickly risen to the top of my all-time favorite holiday desserts list.
+Festive and spiced, they have quickly risen to the top of my list for favorite Christmas desserts.

-I absolutely love the peace of mind they provide, particularly at this time of year, when you’re serving a crowd, cooking with kids, and making all sorts of baked goods and egg dishes.
+This ice cream cookie sandwich recipe uses Davidson’s Safest Choice Pasteurized Eggs.
+I love the peace of mind their pasteurized eggs provide, particularly at this time of year, when you’re serving a crowd and cooking with kids.

-One of my favorite applications for pasteurized eggs is, of course, homemade ice cream.
-The use of pasteurized eggs eliminates the need to cook the custard until it reaches an exact temperature and it also gives me the chance to taste the ice cream base and adjust any ingredients or flavorings as needed.
+One of my favorite applications for pasteurized eggs is homemade ice cream.
+It eliminates the need to cook the custard until it reaches an exact temperature and gives you the opportunity to taste the raw ice cream base and adjust any ingredients or flavorings.

 As a bonus, this ‘lick the bowl’ or ‘batter’ step can help you catch any recipe errors or mistakes, like leaving out the sugar or salt, which I’m more than prone to do when multi-tasking at this time of year.

-They are particularly important for my family this holiday season, as my older sister is 32 weeks pregnant.
-We’re still planning on serving and making all of our favorites under-cooked or raw egg dishes, including runny baked eggs for breakfast, homemade aioli for appetizers, and, of course, these homemade ice cream sandwiches.
-She’s thrilled!
+They are particularly helpful for my family this holiday season as my older sister is 32 weeks pregnant.
+We’re still planning on serving and preparing our favorites under-cooked or raw egg dishes, including runny baked eggs, homemade aioli for appetizers, and, of course, these homemade ice cream sandwiches.

-They also meet the key requirements of any good ice cream sandwich.
+These ice cream cookie sandwiches meet the key requirements for any good ice cream sandwich.

-To make these even more easy to assemble, I spread the ice cream into a thick layer (in this case, in a 8-inch lined cake pan) and use a biscuit or cookie cutter to cut out the ice cream into discs.
-This requires one extra step, but is so worth it.
-You’ll get perfectly uniform ice cream sandwiches and eliminates any mess or melt-y situations.
+To make these easier to assemble, the ice cream is spread into a thick layer in a lined cake pan and cut into rounds using biscuit cutters.
+It requires one extra step, but it is worth the effort.
+You’ll be rewarded with perfectly uniform ice cream sandwiches!

 If you don’t have enough time to make these ice cream sandwiches, do me a favor and at least try the eggnog ice cream!
-You’re in for a major treat, especially if you’ve only tried the carton variety in the past.
+It is studded with spicy candied ginger bits and is absolutely fantastic.